bobtownsend/jqueryButton/README.md

-"Just a simple sample of jquery."
+Just a simple sample of jquery.